-What Are Private Keys and How Can You Keep It Safe
+What Are Public And Private Keys And How To Keep Them Safe?

 Private keys play an important role in your crypto journey.
 Your private key enables you to manage and control your blockchain wallet and, at the same time, let people ascertain that you own it.

-To identify ownership, you also have to be aware of your public key—together, the two recognise you as the owner of the wallet that you use for all your transactions.
+To identify ownership, you also have to be aware of your public key—together, the two recognize you as the owner of the wallet that you use for all your transactions.